Pushdown automaton: Generalization

 Computation rules for a GPDA are the same as a PDA except that the $a_{i+1}$'s and $b_{i+1}$'s are now strings instead of symbols.

-GPDA's and PDA's are equivalent in that if a language is recognized by a PDA, it is also recognized by a GPDA and vice versa.
+Pushdown automata and generalized pushdown automata are equivalent in that if a language is recognized by a PDA, it is also recognized by a GPDA, and vice versa.

-One can formulate an analytic proof for the equivalence of GPDA's and PDA's using the following simulation:
+One can formulate an analytic proof for the equivalence of pushdown automata and generalized pushdown automata using the following simulation: